1. Which among Puppet, Chef, SaltStack, and Ansible is the best Configuration Management (CM) tool? Why?

 25. When should I use a Classic Load Balancer and when should I use an Application load balancer?

-A Classic Load Balancer is ideal for simple load balancing of traffic across multiple EC2 instances, while an Application Load Balancer is ideal for microservices or container-based architectures where there is a need to route traffic to multiple services or load balance across multiple ports on the same EC2 instance.
+Answer: A Classic Load Balancer is ideal for simple load balancing of traffic across multiple EC2 instances, while an Application Load Balancer is ideal for microservices or container-based architectures where there is a need to route traffic to multiple services or load balance across multiple ports on the same EC2 instance.

 26. Explain AWS?